Planetary Nebula NGC 2022

 History

-NGC 2022 was discovered on 28 December 1785 by Wilhelm Herschel with his 18.7 inch reflecting telescope and cataloged as IV 34.
+NGC 2022 was discovered on 28 December 1785 by William Herschel with his 18.7 inch reflecting telescope and cataloged as IV 34.
 He wrote about it: «Considerably bright, small, nearly round, like a star with large diameter, with 240x like an ill defined planetary nebula.» [464]

 Physical Properties